Table of Content

 The Board of Directors of a company approves the maximum number of shares that may be issued.
 The share could either be equity or preference shares.
 The business may issue shares over time subject to the authorized share capital.
 Authorizing several shares incurs significant legal costs.
 Thus, authorizing a large number of shares that may be issued over time proves to be cost-effective.

 Capital stocks also include preference shares.
 However, preference shareholders are paid dividends before equity shareholders.
 At times, the rate of dividend for preference shares is predetermined.
 Also, preference shareholders are prioritized over equity shareholders at the time of liquidation.
-Preferred stock may lose its value if inflation rises since the dividend paid to preference shareholders is fixed whereas the dividend paid to equity shareholders depends upon the financial performance of the company.
+Preferred stock may lose its value if inflation rises since the dividend paid to preference shareholders is fixed.
+In contrast, the dividend paid to equity shareholders depends upon the company’s financial performance.

 It is worthwhile to note that share trading or stock trading does not have any impact on the capital stock of the company.
 Furthermore, each company maintains a register that includes the names of the current shareholders of the company along with their correspondence details.
 The shareholder’s register is updated with each change in ownership of the company.